Saitodepaula/Godot-6DOF-Vehicle-Demo/README.md

 **WARNING: As of July 2021, this demo only works with Bullet physics.**

-1. The advantage of being completely physics based can also be a disadvantage, depending of what you want to achieve.
+1. The advantage of being completely physics based can also be a disadvantage, depending on what you want to achieve.
 This setup is subject to suffer from the following bugs/issues:

 https://github.com/godotengine/godot/issues/46596